Yu Kuai: GT career

-2023

 Yu began 2023 by winning the Sepang 12 Hours with Absolute Racing, and remained with them for his first full season in GT World Challenge Asia, alongside Andrew Haryanto.
 In his first year in the series, Yu achieved his maiden win in GT3 competition at Motegi, and also scored his second win in the final round at Sepang in race one after starting from pole.
 Yu ended the season eighth overall and sixth in the pro-am standings.

-2024

 Yu returned to GT World Challenge Asia and Absolute Racing for the 2024 season, pairing up with Akash Nandy.
 Scoring two poles in his second season in GT World Challenge Asia, Yu achieved his third overall win in the series at the penultimate round of the season at Okayama in race one.
 At season's end, Yu was eighth overall and third in the Silver standings.
 At the end of 2024, Yu made his debut at Macau, racing in the FIA GT World Cup for Uno Racing Team.
 Yu finished 20th in his maiden outing at the street circuit.

+The following year, Yu switched to Phantom Global Racing to race alongside Franky Cheng Congfu, scoring an overall win at Buriram and three more class wins to secure the Silver Cup title at season's end.
+Kuai remained with the team for 2026, as he was paired up with Cheng for the second consecutive season.

 Education

 Yu studied at Mander Portman Woodward for his A-Levels from 2018 to 2020, where he received an A* in Sociology and A in both Mathematics and Physics.
 He currently studies at the Faculty of Environment and Information Studies at Keio University.
-He has graduated from King’s College London with a Bachelor’s degree with Honours in Philosophy.
+He has graduated from King’s College London with a bachelor's degree with Honours in Philosophy.